 The younger the shoots, the brighter the colour of the stem.
 To get this it is best to prune this hedge once a year after the final frost in spring, however it isn’t a necessity to prune them.
 They can go a couple of years without any pruning – it won’t affect the plant, and the stems will still be red, just not as bright.
 We’d recommend planting the Dogwood Red Stemmed in bold groups and between two and two and a half feet apart.

 Why not inject some colour into your winter garden by planting a variety of Dogwood plants to make your landscape come alive during the quietness of winter?
 We have a range of Dogwood Red Stemmed plants available in bare root form.
-For more information on this plant or any of our other hedging varieties, contact our specialist team members for more information.
+For more information on this plant or any of our other hedging plants, contact our specialist team members for more information.